In This Article

 Now multiply this by the number of times you do the things that also feed inflammation in the body: eat processed foods with tons of simple sugars, drink more than you should, stay stressed, don’t exercise, don’t sleep well, take inflammatory prescription meds…you get the idea.
 You keep stoking the fire until you have full-blown diabetes.

 Now you get full blown symptoms of diabetes: feel tired all day (no sugar in the cells = no energy production, but they are too scared to let the sugar in), and you’re thirsty all the time (water is squeezed out of the cells to keep the corrosive sugar diluted in your blood, so you need more water).
 What’s more, none of your delicate organs like blood laden with sugar, so you may develop eye problems (diabetic retina damage), heart problems (congestive heart disease, or CHD), and tingling/burning sensations in your arms and feet (fine nerves are injured by high blood sugar too).
-These are the various complicated effects of type 2 diabetes.
+These are the various complicated causes of type 2 diabetes

 “When you spike your blood sugar level several times a day, every day, it is exactly like taking sandpaper to the inside of your delicate blood vessels,” says Dr. Dwight Lundell, M.D, world-renowned heart surgeon.